guillermo-carrasco/PyConSweden2015/parts/1-intro/slides.md

 # Introduction

-## 0. Introduction to Genomics and DNA
+## 0. Brief introduction to genomics
 Compare DNA and other concepts to programming!

 1. The DNA is byte code but instead of 0s and 1s we have As, Cs, Ts, and Gs.